gitskim/Tech-Interview-Prep/docs/systemdesign.md

     - Per minute data saved for several days
     - Aggregate into per hour data and save for several months
     - Aggregate into per day data for older than 3 months
-- Hot storage and cold storage:
+- Hot storage and cold storage
     - **Hot**: frequently used data that must be accessed fast
     - **Cold**: doesn’t require fast access
       - So we can put old data in AWS S3 for cold storage